-13. No site works, including any demolition or vegetation clearance, shall be permitted to take place until further badgers surveys have been undertaken and the relevant Reasonable Avoidance Measures (RAMS) along with a mitigation plan has been submitted to and approved in writing by the Local Planning Authority.
-The development shall proceed in strict accordance with the approved details.

-14. No development shall be permitted to commence until the details of the provision for roosting bats and nesting birds, has been submitted to and approved in writing by the Local Planning Authority.
+- 12. The development hereby approved shall be carried out in strict accordance with the biodiversity enhancement measures set out in the approved Nocturnal Surveys for Bats (Ascerta ref P.1715.22 dated July 2023) and P.1715.22 Revision A dated 23rd August 2023) - 13.
+No site works, including any demolition or vegetation clearance, shall be permitted to take place until further badgers surveys have been undertaken and the relevant Reasonable Avoidance Measures (RAMS) along with a mitigation plan has been submitted to and approved in writing by the Local Planning Authority.
+The development shall proceed in strict accordance with the approved details. - 14.
+No development shall be permitted to commence until the details of the provision for roosting bats and nesting birds, has been submitted to and approved in writing by the Local Planning Authority.
 The details shall include the number, location and specification of these features which shall be determined by a suitably qualified ecologist and shown on appropriate plans.
-The development shall proceed in strict accordance with the approved plan and details.

-15. Notwithstanding the hereby approved plans and documents, an external lighting/internal light spillage scheme designed to avoid negative impacts on bats and recognising the AONB's Dark Skies status, shall be submitted to and approved in writing by the Local Planning Authority.
+The preference is for integrated bat and bird boxes.
+The development shall proceed in strict accordance with the approved plan and details. - 15.
+Notwithstanding the hereby approved plans and documents, an external lighting/internal light spillage scheme designed to avoid negative impacts on bats and recognising the AONB's Dark Skies status, shall be submitted to and approved in writing by the Local Planning Authority.
 This shall include plans illustrating the location and type of existing and proposed external lighting in relation to any biodiversity enhancement features and have regard to any retained or proposed features planned for bats functional use in foraging/dispersal purposes.
-The scheme shall be carried out strictly in accordance with the approved details.

-16.Access for hedgehogs (at least one 13cm x 13cm opening per garden) should be made at ground level through the fencing used to separate the gardens of each property, to allow the movement of hedgehogs throughout the site.

-17.Prior to the completion of the development, details of an Ecological Compliance Audit (ECA) for the scheme shall be submitted to and approved in writing by the Local Planning Authority.
-The Audit shall be completed in accordance with the submitted details.

-18. All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out no later than the first planting and seeding season following the occupation of the first unit.
-Any trees or plants which within a period of 5 years from the completion of the development die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species.

-19. Prior to the commencement of any site works a detailed Arboricultural Method Statement for the roadside trees (T1,T2 and T3) shall be submitted to and approved in writing by the Local Planning Authority.
+The scheme shall be carried out strictly in accordance with the approved details. - 16.
+Access for hedgehogs (at least one 13cm x 13cm opening per garden) should be made at ground level through the fencing used to separate the gardens of each property, to allow the movement of hedgehogs throughout the site. - 17.
+Prior to the completion of the development, details of an Ecological Compliance Audit (ECA) for the scheme shall be submitted to and approved in writing by the Local Planning Authority.
+The Audit shall be completed in accordance with the submitted details. - 18.
+Notwithstanding the approved landscaping plans, within three months of the commencement of development, a detailed scheme of soft landscaping for the site, designed to deliver a net benefit for biodiversity shall be submitted to and approved in writing by the Local Planning Authority.
+The approved details shall be implemented in full. - 19.
+All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out no later than the first planting and seeding season following the occupation of the first unit.
+Any trees or plants which within a period of 5 years from the completion of the development die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species. - 20.
+Prior to the commencement of any site works a detailed Arboricultural Method Statement for the roadside trees (T1,T2 and T3) shall be submitted to and approved in writing by the Local

+Planning Authority.
 Careful consideration must be given to how the footway and kerbs will be installed around the trees.
 The approved details shall be implemented in full.